Yellow.ai, Global Leader in Enterprise Agentic AI, to Go Public via $550 Million Merger with Bluerock Acquisition Corp. (Nasdaq: BLRK)

 Related read: How to personalize customer experiences at scale

-5. Sustainability and re-commerce reshape consumer expectations
+5. Sustainability and re-commerce are expected, not optional

-7. Computer vision transforms store experiences and operations
+7. Computer vision streamlines store operations

 Related read: Customer service automation – A full guide